the1lab/1lab/src/Cat/Diagram/Initial.lagda.md

 ## Intuition

 The intuition here is that we ought to think about an initial object as having "the least amount of structure possible", insofar that it can be mapped _into_ any other object.
-For the category of `Sets`{.Agda}, this is the empty set; there is required structure beyond "being a set", so the empty set sufficies.
+For the category of `Sets`{.Agda}, this is the empty set; there is no required structure beyond "being a set", so the empty set sufficies.

 <--!
 [TODO: Reed M, 15/02/2022] Link to the categories in question